Ktn-lwl/Polynomials/README.md

 Updates
 ---
-##### New Feature
+##### Bug fix:
+- __Issue__: The new in-place operations destroyed objects when used.
-- Added support for in-place operations.
+- __Fix__: Fixed syntax of functions for in-place operations.

+- Laid groundwork for polynomial division.

 To-Do
 ---
 - Add functionality for Division.
-- Build a UI: I'm learning JavaScript and Django to help with this (might be a while).
+- Build a UI: I'm learning JavaScript and Flask to help with this (might be a while).